Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 2.5 The institution has a demonstrable record of success in implementing the results of its planning.

-2.6 The institution regularly and systematically evaluates the achievement of its mission and purposes, giving primary focus to the realization of its educational objectives.
+2.6 The institution regularly and systematically evaluates the achievement of its mission and purposes, the quality of its academic programs, and the effectiveness of its operational and administrative activities, giving primary focus to the realization of its educational objectives.
 Its system of evaluation is designed to provide valid information to support institutional improvement.
 The institution’s evaluation efforts are effective for addressing its unique circumstances.
 These efforts use both quantitative and qualitative methods.

 2.7 The institution’s principal evaluation focus is the quality, integrity, and effectiveness of its academic programs.
 Evaluation endeavors and systematic assessment are demonstrably effective in the improvement of academic offerings, student learning, and the student experience.
 Systematic feedback from students, former students, and other relevant constituencies is a demonstrable factor in institutional improvement.